VagabundoProgramming/CV-Medical-Imaging/README.md

 For this task we have implemented different models to different degrees of efficiency and accuracy.

+## Git Description
+Inside the code folder you will find the files used for this project.
+These include the models labeled accordingly, files to evaluate their accuracy and to load data.

+Inside the Models directory we have some models we have made so you can try them yourself without having to train yourself.

+Unfortunately we do not provide the QUIRON dataset used for this project due to limitations.

 ## Autoencoder Model
 [text here]